BeckSchemenauer/466-big-data-bowl/README.md

 # 466-big-data-bowl
-Note to Grader: Final Models are in the GradientBoosting, Neural Network, and Random Forest Folders
+Grader Notes: Final Models are in the GradientBoosting, Neural Network, and Random Forest Folders